In da Club: Music video

 Philip Atwell directed the music video on December 10–11, 2002.
 Almost all the film footage was used in the video except for a scene where 50 Cent raps in a glass box.
-Set in a fictional hip hop boot camp known as the Shady/Aftermath Artist Development Center, the video begins with a black Hummer driving to the facility at an unknown location.
+Set in a fictional hip-hop boot camp known as the "Shady/Aftermath Artist Development Center", the video begins with a black Hummer driving to the facility at an unknown location, marked "Somewhere...", (actually the Volcano House in Newberry Springs).
 Video clips from Eminem's single "Without Me" are seen playing in the entrance on flat-screen TVs.
 Eminem and Dr. Dre are seen looking down at the lab from a lab balcony with windows.
 50 Cent is introduced by hanging upside down from a gym roof.
 Atwell commented, "I think I could have done better with it, but I really liked the way that it turned out".
 The video also contains a shooting range, which Atwell deemed appropriate because 50 Cent had been shot nine times.
 He said, "creatively, I felt like we were able to put guns in a video and have it play.
 And I like it when you are able to play within the standards and still give the artist something symbolic of what they are going for."

 The video ends with the camera zooming out of the club to reveal a two-way mirror with Eminem and Dr. Dre in white lab uniforms, observing 50 Cent and taking notes.
 Atwell stated that "seeing 50 with Dre and Em having his back is as big a visual statement as it is a musical statement" and the shot was significant because it made clear the club was inside the center and not unrelated performance footage.
 On January 27, 2003, the video debuted on MTV's Total Request Live at number nine and stayed on the chart for fifty days.
 It also reached number one on the MuchMusic video charts.
 At the 2003 MTV Video Music Awards, the video was awarded Best Rap Video and Best New Artist and was nominated for Video of the Year, Best Male Video, and Viewer's Choice.
-Cameos include: Dr. Dre, Eminem, D12, Lloyd Banks, Tony Yayo, The Game (in his first cameo appearance), Bang' Em Smurf, Young Buck, Xzibit and DJ Whoo Kid.
+Cameos include: Dr. Dre, D12, Lloyd Banks, Tony Yayo, The Game (in his first cameo appearance), Bang Em Smurf, Young Buck, Xzibit and DJ Whoo Kid.

-As of January 21 2023, the music video has over 1.6 billion views on YouTube.
+The music video on YouTube has received over 2.5 billion views as of October 2025.

 Lawsuit

 In January 2006, 50 Cent was sued for copyright infringement by former 2 Live Crew manager Joseph Weinberger, who owns the rights to the rap group's catalog.
 He claimed that 50 Cent plagiarized the lines "it's your birthday" from the eponymous second track of former 2 Live Crew frontman Luther Campbell's 1994 album Freak for Life 6996 (also known simply as Freak for Life).
 The lawsuit was dismissed by U.S. District Judge Paul Huck, who ruled that the phrase was a "common, unoriginal and noncopyrightable element of the song".
+50 Cent's attorneys in the litigation included noted entertainment litigator Jeffrey D. Goldman.